hemangsharma/hemangsharma/README.md

 <h1>About</h1><br>

 <p>Ever since I was a little kid, software development has been my passion.
 Throughout high school and college, I latched on to any ideas for projects I could get, moving from "Hello World" all the way to a simple Augmented Reality game, with dozens of projects in between.Prolific, full stack web developer with a passion for metrics and beating former "best-yets."
 Passionate about building world class web applications.
 I am the type of person who welcomes challenges.
-I am creative, artistic and ambitious with a talent of thinking outside the box.
-I created this website to grow my network.</p>
+I am creative, artistic and ambitious with a talent of thinking outside the box.</p>

 <h1>Work Experince</h1>
 <h3>iOS Develope  - <a href="https://wehear.in">WeHear</a></h3>